AllanSCosta/InterDocker/README.md

-# InterDocker: A pipeline for structure and sequence-based protein docking
+# InterDocker: A Pipeline for Structure and Sequence-based Protein Docking

 <img src="media/proteins-dock.gif" height="250"/>